 Alternative 10.
-Under Alternatives 3-6, close fishing for black sea bass with pots when all but 50,000 pounds is harvested.
+Under Alternatives 3-6, close fishing for black sea bass with pots when all but 50,000 pounds of the commercial ACL is harvested.
 Fishing with other allowable gear types would occur for the remainder of the sub-season.
 Start second season for the remainder of the quota for all allowable gear types. (added by Council at Sept.
 2010 meeting)

-Alternative 11 6.
+Alternative 116.
 Close the pot fishery when 90% of the commercial ACL is met.

 Alternative 12 6.
-Establish a spawning season closure for black sea bass. (the sub-alernatives below were removed from Amendment 18 and incorporated here per Sept.
+Establish a spawning season closure for black sea bass. (the sub-alternatives below were removed from Amendment 18 and incorporated here per Sept.
 2010 Council motion)